onthebusiness/harelang.org/content/blog/2022-08-01-Martian-time-in-Hare.md

 Here we are making a pointer to `birt`, casting it to a [chrono::moment][mom] type, and dereferencing our new moment, which [chrono::in][cin] accepts.
-We're using a special property of [mbc::datetime](https://torresjrjr.com/archive/2022-08-01-hare-martian-time/docs#datetime) -- the fact that it embeds chrono::moment, just like the stdlib [datetime::datetime][dtdt] type.
+We're using a special property of [mbc::datetime](https://torresjrjr.com/archive/2022-08-01-hare-martian-time/docs#datetime) &mdash; the fact that it embeds chrono::moment, just like the stdlib [datetime::datetime][dtdt] type.
-Third-party libraries like hare-mbc are expected to create their own datetime types like this, thus unifiing all datetime types.
+Third-party libraries like hare-mbc are expected to create their own datetime types like this, thus unifying all datetime types.

 The chrono::moment type in turn embeds [time::instant][inst].
 That is to say, every datetime is really a time::instant with extra information,